What are virtual credit card numbers & how do they work?

 So if a merchant site is compromised, there’s less likelihood that your virtual card for that site can be used elsewhere.
 When a virtual card is an option, that extra layer of security is a major benefit of using virtual cards when shopping online.

 How do virtual card numbers work?

 You can use a virtual credit card number just like you use your actual credit card number—just shop online, start the checkout process and use a virtual card number to make your purchase.

 How do I get a virtual card number?

 A virtual card number is linked to a credit card account.
-And most virtual card numbers also require a tool, such as a browser extension or app.
+And some virtual card numbers might also require a tool, such as a browser extension or app.
 Once you’re set up, you can typically shop online like normal.

 Charges will show up online in your transactions and on your monthly statements, just like they usually do for purchases using your actual credit card number.
 And you can manage all your virtual card numbers from an online dashboard.
 So it’s simple to keep track of where your virtual card numbers are used and stored.

 With fewer security risks, faster checkout and easier monitoring, Eno makes shopping online with virtual cards an experience you’ll love.

 What are the benefits of virtual card numbers?

 Simply put, virtual card numbers can make online shopping easier and more secure.